Welcome to Orutsararmiut Native Council

-The council is comprosed of a Traditional Chief, Chairperson, Vice Chairperson, Secretary and four Council Members.
+Orutsararmiut Native Council is governed by council of a Traditional Chief, Chairperson, Vice Chairperson, Secretary and four Council Members.
 These officers are elected from the Tribal Membership.
 After the annual elections seats are organized by the currently elected members of the council.

-Bethel is located along the Kuskokwim River and is appoximately 86 miles from the mouth of the river.
+Bethel is located along the Kuskokwim River and is approximately 86 miles from the mouth of the river.
 The community is a regional hub and has 56 villages within the Association of Villages Presidents, Inc. the regional nonprofit organization for the region.
-Then regional health corporation the Yukon Kuskokwimm Health Corporation (YKHC) is headquartered in Bethel too.
-Also, Bethel is part of the Lower Kuskokwim School District (LKSD), which is also comprised o 28 other schools within the region.

-Although the community was founded by Caucasian missionaries it is heavily influenced by the Yupik Eskimo Culture.
-The community relies heavily on the subsistence type lifestyle.
-Each year salmon is stored for winter and numberous other subsistence activities continue throughout the year.
+Bethel was established in 1884 by Moravian Church missionaries and soon became the center of their efforts.
+Our community is heavily influenced by the Yupik Eskimo Culture and relies heavily on the subsistence lifestyle.
+Each year salmon is stored for winter and numerous other subsistence activities continue throughout the year.

 Browse around our website to see what we have to offer!